xu-hong/compsci516/IMDG.md

 * Greater concurrency with multiversion concurrency control;
 * Support for off heap data overflow to better work with JVM Garbage Collection;
 * Schema-less key/value to overcome the constraints of traditional database;
-* Also allow standard SQL to query in-memory data as well as distributed join,
+* Also allow standard SQL to query in-memory data as well as distributed join;
 * Support for Write-Through And Write-Behind Caching to persistent storage.

 **Weakness**
 * More apt to complement traditional database rather than to replace it;
-* Network bandwidth may become the bottleneck.
+* Network bandwidth may become the bottleneck;
 * Less strict schema may require more validation on application data layer.

 **Reference**